A Deeper Look into Convolutions via Eigenvalue-based Pruning: Introduction

 \section{Introduction}

 Modern deep neural networks are able to attain impressive performance on computer vision problems by using millions of parameters scattered across multiple layers in the form of convolutions.
-However, as we show in this study, one can often eliminate most of these parameters without any negative effect on generalization error.
+However, as we show in this study, it is possible to eliminate most of these parameters without any negative effect on the generalization error.
 A classical method of doing so is to prune the parameters that are effectively zero.
 However, in the case of pruning \emph{groups of parameters} such as the channels in a convolutional neuron, it is not clear how to assess their importance.

-In the literature, the de facto standard of assessing neuron importance is to check the average absolute value of its weights which is an acceptable proposition for fully connected neural nets \cite{han2015learning,han2015deep,wen2016learning,guo2016dynamic,li2016pruning,szegedy2016rethinking,yang2017designing,son2018clustering,ye2019adversarial,blakeney2020pruning}.
-However, for visual recognition, convolutional neural nets (CNNs) \cite{fukushima1982neocognitron,lecun1989backpropagation} have already surpassed the fully connected nets in terms of both accuracy and efficiency.
-CNNs reduced the number of parameters dramatically due to their parameter sharing principle and local connectivity.
-Although the general tendency is still to keep several fully connected (FC) layers right before the output layers \cite{he2016deep,szegedy2016rethinking,howard2017mobilenets}, it has been shown that one can get rid off the FC layers entirely while preserving competitive performance \cite{long2015fully,iandola2016squeezenet,sandler2018mobilenetv2}.
+In the literature, the de facto standard of assessing neuron importance is to check the average absolute value of its weights, which is an effective criteria for fully connected neural nets \cite{han2015learning,han2015deep,wen2016learning,guo2016dynamic,li2016pruning,szegedy2016rethinking,yang2017designing,son2018clustering,ye2019adversarial,blakeney2020pruning}.
+However, for visual recognition, convolutional neural nets (CNNs) \cite{fukushima1982neocognitron,lecun1989backpropagation} usually outperform fully connected nets in terms of both accuracy and efficiency.
+CNNs reduce the number of parameters dramatically due to their parameter sharing principle and local connectivity.
+Although the general tendency is to keep several fully connected (FC) layers right before the output layers \cite{he2016deep,szegedy2016rethinking,howard2017mobilenets}, it has been shown that one can get rid of the FC layers entirely while preserving competitive performance \cite{long2015fully,iandola2016squeezenet,sandler2018mobilenetv2}.
 Today, the modern visual recognition architectures mostly consist of convolutions.
 Hence, we can think of convolutions as a very effective model compression method in and of itself.
-However, the story does not end there since not all kernels are equally important for recognition.
-In the following, we refer to each $n \times n$ channel of a convolutional neuron as \textit{a kernel}
+However, the story does not end there, since not all kernels are equally important for recognition.
+In the following, we refer to a channel in a convolutional neuron as \emph{kernel}.
+Suppose the input tensor is $m \times m \times c$ dimensional.
+A convolutional neuron defined on this input would have $k \times k \times c$ parameters.
+We call each of these $k \times k$ matrices as a kernel.